How to Add Poetry to your Library in 10 minutes or less

 Poetry Bulletin Boards

 Write favorite poems on butcher paper, laminate them, and display them (year after year).
 I print mine in a large font and glue the words on to butcher paper.
-It still doesn’t take much time to get poems in front of student (and teacher) eyes.
+It doesn’t take much time to get poems in front of student (and teacher) eyes and once it’s done, you can reuse them each April.
+I like to place butcher paper poems in the hall outside the library, too, so that students and teachers can read and enjoy more poetry on their hallway travels.

 Poetry Creation Station